Optimal (degree+1)-Coloring in Congested Clique: The Algorithm

 \section{The \DILC Algorithm}

-The framework of our \CONGESTEDC algorithm is \textsc{Color$(G,x)$} (\Cref{alg:mainrand}), which colors graph $G$ relying on three main procedures: \textsc{ColorTrial}, \textsc{Subsample}, and \textsc{BucketColor}.
+The framework of our \CONGESTEDC algorithm is \textsc{Color$(G,x)$} (\Cref{alg:mainrand}), which colors graph $G$ relying on three main procedures: \textsc{ColorTrial}, \textsc{SubSample}, and \textsc{BucketColor}.

 \textsc{ColorTrial} is a derandomized version of a simple and frequently used coloring procedure: all nodes nominate themselves with some constant probability, and nominated nodes then pick a color from their palette.
 If no neighbors choose this same color, the node is successful and takes this color permanently.
-For our algorithm, the goal of \textsc{ColorTrial} is to provide permanent slack for nodes whose neighbors mostly have higher degree than their own.
+For our algorithm, the goal of \textsc{ColorTrial} is to provide permanent slack for nodes $v$ whose neighbors mostly have significantly higher degree than their own.
+Since these neighbors have significantly higher degrees than $v$, they either have a larger palette than $v$ (in which case they likely color themselves using a color not in $v$'s palette, providing slack to $v$), or $v$ has a significantly larger palette size than degree (in which case it already has slack).

-\textsc{Subsample} is a derandomized version of sampling: nodes $v$ \emph{defer} themselves to $S$ (to be colored later) with probability $d(v)^{-0.1}$.
+\textsc{SubSample} is a derandomized version of sampling: nodes $v$ \emph{defer} themselves to $S$ (to be colored later) with probability $d(v)^{-0.1}$.
 The purpose of this is to provide temporary slack to nodes whose neighbors mostly have similar degrees to their own.
 We will then recursively run the whole algorithm on $S$, and we will show that after $O(1)$ recursive calls the remaining graph will be of size $O(n)$, which can be trivially colored in \CONGESTEDC in $O(1)$ rounds.

-\textsc{BucketColor} is our main coloring procedure, and is designed to color all nodes for which \textsc{ColorTrial} and \textsc{Subsample} have generated sufficient slack, as well as all nodes whose neighbors mostly have lower degree than their own.
+\textsc{BucketColor} is our main coloring procedure, and is designed to color all nodes for which \textsc{ColorTrial} and \textsc{SubSample} have generated sufficient slack, as well as all nodes whose neighbors mostly have lower degree than their own.

 All these three algorithms begin with a randomized procedure, and use the method of conditional expectations on a family of $O(1)$-wise independent hash functions to derandomize it.
 Note that \emph{this derandomization is an essential part of the algorithm} even if one is only concerned with probabilistic success guarantees.
 This is because in low-degree graphs, we cannot obtain the necessary properties with high probability, and some nodes will fail.
 The method of conditional expectations ensures that these graphs of failed nodes are of $O(n)$ size (and hence can be collected onto a single network node in $O(1)$ rounds to color sequentially).